CiscoISE/terraform-provider-ciscoise/docs/resources/network_access_conditions.md

   , that represent dynamically built Conditions which are not stored in the conditions Library, or using ConditionReference
   , which includes an ID to existing stored condition in the library.
   The LibraryCondition models can only be used in the outer-most layer (root of the condition) and must always include the condition name.
   When using one of the 3 inner condition models ( ConditionAttributes, ConditionAndBlock, ConditionOrBlock ), condition name cannot be included in the request, since these will not be stored in the conditions library, and used only as inner members of the root condition.
   When using
   ConditionReference
    model in inner layers, the condition name is not required.
   ConditionReference objects can also include a reference ID to a condition of type TimeAndDate
   .
+  Network Access Update library condition using condition name.Network Access Delete a library condition using condition Name.Network Access Update library condition.Network Access Delete a library condition.
+---

+# ciscoise_network_access_conditions (Resource)

+It manages create, read, update and delete operations on Network Access - Conditions.

+- Network Access Creates a library condition:

+ Library Condition has hierarchical structure which define a set of condition for which authentication and authorization policy rules could be match.

+ Condition can be compose from single dictionary attribute name and value using model LibraryConditionAttributes
+ , or from combination of dictionary attributes with logical operation of AND/OR between them, using models:
+LibraryConditionAndBlock
+ or
+LibraryConditionOrBlock
+.

+ When using AND/OR blocks, the condition will include inner layers inside these blocks, these layers are built using the inner condition models:
+ConditionAttributes
+,
+ConditionAndBlock
+,
+ConditionOrBlock
+, that represent dynamically built Conditions which are not stored in the conditions Library, or using ConditionReference
+, which includes an ID to existing stored condition in the library.

+ The LibraryCondition models can only be used in the outer-most layer (root of the condition) and must always include the condition name.

+ When using one of the 3 inner condition models ( ConditionAttributes, ConditionAndBlock, ConditionOrBlock ), condition name cannot be included in the request, since these will not be stored in the conditions library, and used only as inner members of the root condition.

+ When using
+ConditionReference
+ model in inner layers, the condition name is not required.

+ ConditionReference objects can also include a reference ID to a condition of type TimeAndDate
+.

 - Network Access Update library condition using condition name.

 - Network Access Delete a library condition using condition Name.

 - Network Access Update library condition.

 - Network Access Delete a library condition.

 ## Example Usage